Documentation forService Desk

 Description Explain the relevant topics in the change you plan to achieve

-Created At Date request was created (when you select the CCI, the date and time are revealed in the CCI details page)
+Created At The date the request was created (when you select the CCI, the date and time are revealed in the CCI details page)

 Scheduled Yes or No in this column reflects whether or not a change request (CR) has been scheduled